 There are complications in comparing staff engagement results across the Public Service.
 First, agencies use different providers to survey staff engagement and results are not easily comparable across the different methodologies.
 Second, agencies survey staff engagement with differing levels of frequency – only two-thirds of Public Service agencies have carried out engagement surveys over the last year.

-The visualisation below shows how engagement scores across all Public Service agencies that use Kenexa increased between 2011 and 2013, before falling back somewhat.
+The analysis below from 2016 shows how engagement scores across all Public Service agencies that use Kenexa increased between 2011 and 2013, before falling back somewhat.
 Over this same period, Kenexa engagement scores have tended to stay level across wider the State sector.

 Turnover measures the rate that staff change in an organisation.
-Turnover increases when departments are restructuring and when significant change is occurring in the wider labour market.
-Some turnover is healthy for organisations, as new staff bring fresh ideas, and the recruitment process gives the employer the opportunity to adapt to changing capability needs.
-However, turnover also comes at a cost – the loss of institutional knowledge and recruitment and training costs to replace staff.
+Turnover increases when departments are restructuring or merging and when significant change is occurring in the wider labour market.
+Some turnover is healthy as new staff bring fresh ideas and the employer has the opportunity to adapt to changing capability needs.
+However, turnover also comes at a cost: the loss of institutional knowledge; some short-term impact on productivity; recruitment and training costs for new staff.

-The visualisation below shows that unplanned turnover rates in the Public Service were fairly stable in recent years.
+The visualisation below shows that unplanned turnover rates in the Public Service have been fairly stable in recent years.
 Unplanned turnover measures the rate that organisations lose permanent staff due to reasons the organisation has not planned for, such as resignations, retirements and dismissals.
-The 2016 figure is 11.1%, which is up by 0.2 of a percentage point from last year.
-Turnover varies by gender, occupation and age.
+The 2017 figure is 11.5%, which is up by 0.4% from last year.

 Sick and domestic leave taken can be used as one indicator of organisational health.
 High levels can indicate staff disengagement or intention to leave, although there are many other factors that influence sick and domestic leave use, such as age, gender and occupation.
 In the year to 30 June 2016, Public Service employees took, on average, 8.6 days of sick and domestic leave, up from 8.0 days in 2015.